intel/IoTPortal/INB_INTEGRATION.md

 ## ⚒️ Integrating IoT Portal adapter

-Below are the steps to integrate IoT Portal adapter into In-band Manageability.
-The following guide assumes that you already have the In-band Manageability source code and is at the project root directory.
+Below are the steps to integrate IoT Portal adapter into In-Band Manageability.
+The following guide assumes that you already have the In-Band Manageability source code and is at the project root directory.

 ### INB Source Code Modification